fiu-cloud/distribute-compute/README.md

 # Description
-This docker image is a self contained example of privacy preserving distributed linear regression (gradient descent).
-This image can be easily modified for other models.
-We also discuss easy modifications for logistic regression
+This docker image is a self contained example of privacy preserving distributed algorithms (using partially homommorphic - Paillier).
+Two examples are included:
+* Gradient descent  (linear regression, logistic regression)
+* Multiplication of 2 encrypted numbers

+This image can be easily modified for other algorithms.

 # Architecture
-This is a simple system that executes deterministic privacy-preserving non-concurrent (but distributed) algorithms among 2 or more parties.
+This is a simple system that executes privacy-preserving non-concurrent (but distributed) algorithms among 2 or more parties.
 It should be easy to understand and convey to partner organisations.

 Our term 'distributed' is defined as each party holds different data which they want others to calculate on without exposing the raw data itself.